-Note 1: As of March 2024.
+Note 1: As of the end of March 2025.

 Note 2: CMBs (Cash Management Bills) are issued according to short-term financing needs.

 Note 3: Information for regular weekly issuances.
 12-month issues are institutionally made available for issuance but have never been issued.